isc-projects/bind9/doc/arm/reference.rst

 :any:`parental-agents` Block Definition and Usage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:any:`parental-agents` lists allow for a common set of parental agents to be easily
+:any:`parental-agents` lists allow for a common set of parental agents to be
-used by multiple primary and secondary zones.
+easily used by multiple primary and secondary zones.
+A "parental agent" is a
-A parental agent is the entity that is allowed to
+trusted DNS server that is queried to check if DS records for a given zones
-change a zone's delegation information (defined in :rfc:`7344`).
+are up-to-date.

 :any:`primaries` Block Grammar
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~